‘A GOAL WITHOUT A PLAN IS JUST A WISH’ – Antoine de Saint-Exupery

 5. Be mindful of distractions

-We all have things we can’t resist checking: news updates, email, social media etc. It’s good to establish your weaknesses so you can be mindful of being distracted.
+We all have things we can’t resist checking: news updates, email, social media etc. It’s prudent to establish your weaknesses so you can be mindful of when you’re being distracted.
 If you find it difficult to avoid procrastinating, there are many things you can try.
 These range from putting your phone on silent to turning off the wi-fi in your home (seriously, I’ve done this!).
 Your time is precious so don’t let the distractions win!
 Further reading: six ways to spend less time online.

 6. Celebrate the small wins

 As you work towards your goals it’s important to celebrate the journey, pausing to enjoy how far you’ve come.
 Whether you’ve completed a task or reached an objective, stopping to reflect is a positive thing to do.
-Celebrating the wins creates a healthy cycle, helping us to recharge and motivating us to push further.
+Celebrating the wins creates a healthy cycle, helping us to recharge and motivating us to push forward.

 7. Find some cheerleaders